ksumit01/TaskManagementApp/README.md

 # Task Management System

 ## Overview
-The Task Management Application is a comprehensive tool designed to facilitate efficient task management for users.
+The Task Management System is a comprehensive tool designed to facilitate efficient task management for users.
 It encompasses essential features such as user authentication, task creation, viewing, updating, and deletion.
 This document provides a detailed overview of the application's structure, components, services, and key features.

 ## Features
 Login and Signup: Enables users to create new accounts and log in securely.